Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 ## Features

+**Inputs** This were the user inputs their weight, height, neck and weist values as number

+**Navbar** - a responsive navbar that changes depending on what size screen is the device thereby making for easier usability

+**What is it** a page that describe more about Body Mass Index (BMI)

+**Quiz** a page that displays the quiz with questions and anwers options to choose from and the score points for correct answer and the user current answered questions aganist the remaining questions

 ### Existing features

-**Calculate** button - When clicked makes the moadsal to pop up
+**Calculate** button - When clicked makes the moadal to pop up

 **Modal** - It pops out when the calculate button is pressed showing BMI and healthy tips

 ### Future features

 A feature to calculate users metabolism rate

-A feature to calculate

 ### Wire Frames